Slevinski/slevinski.github.io/series/formal-signwriting/README.md

 That means:

-- a presentation can stand on its own
+- the slide set can stand on its own
-- a essay can stand on its own
+- the essay can stand on its own
 - technical notes, a report, or a compatibility note can stand on its own
 - the series groups them as one technical reference set